kubb-labs/kubb/docs/plugins/swagger/index.md

 ### contentType

-Override ContentType that wil be used for requests and responses.
+Override ContentType that will be used for requests and responses.

 ::: info type